tapioca24/p5.capture/README.md

 ![p5.capture](https://user-images.githubusercontent.com/67893738/155303598-97d0c558-27bb-4e28-8e0a-5ae810573696.gif)

-Super easy capturing for [p5.js](https://p5js.org/) animations 📸

-Assuming you would like to capture p5.js animations easily, this package is the right choice for you.
+Assuming you would like to capture [p5.js](https://p5js.org/) animations super easily, this package is the right choice for you.

 # Why p5.capture?